Stability of Weighted Majority Voting under Estimated Weights: Parameter Sensitivity

 \subsection{Trustworthiness Sensitivity Analysis}

-Next, we analyse the cases where \trustworthiness{} and \trust{} are not identical.
-The decisions are being made based on the values $\pestv$, while the probabilities for each realisation are determined by $\pv$.
-The probability of deciding correctly is $\dsc(\pestv,\pv)$.
-In this section, \trustworthiness{} varies with \trust{} fixed.
-This means that the set of realisations where decisions are always correct remain unchanged, but the actual probability of this set (also accordingly $\dsc(\pestv,\pv)$) changes with \trustworthiness.
+Next, we analyze the cases where \trustworthiness{} and \trust{} are not identical.
+The decisions are made based on the trust values $\pestv$, while the probability of each indicator vector is determined by $\pv$.
+The probability of deciding correctly is $\dscpep$.
+In this section, \trustworthiness{} varies with \trust{} value fixed.
+Recall Equation~\ref{eq:accuracy-pest}, this means that decisions remain unchanged for given feedback (as the set $\dsvw(\pestv)$ remain unchanged), while decision accuracy $\dscpep$ may change with trustworthiness.

-If only one parameter $p_i$ is variable in $\pv$ in $\dsc(\pestv,\pv)$, then the resulting \correctness{} is a non-decreasing line, which follows trivially from the proof of Lemma~\ref{lemma:WMV}.
+If only one parameter $p_i$ varies in $\dscpep$, then the resulting decision accuracy is a non-decreasing function, which follows trivially from the proof of Lemma~\ref{lemma:WMV}.
 In fact, the line corresponds to one of the line segments from the piece-wise linear graph from the previous section as depicted in Figure~\ref{Fig:Stability on Inaccurate Estimate, Est_P Fixed One_Dim}.
 Besides, we can have multiple variables as before.
 The surface obtained is non-decreasing and polynomial.
 The surface corresponds to one of the fragments from the graph discussed in the previous section.
 A 2d example is depicted in Figure~\ref{Fig:Stability on Inaccurate Estimate, Est_P Fixed Two_Dims}.
+The result shows that the decision accuracy has a unique continuous differentiable function, rather than a piecewise function with different functions in different segments.